astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 :::tip

-If you use a mix of strategies for managing connections, if you define the same connection in multiple ways, Airflow uses the following order of precedence:
+If you use a mix of strategies for managing connections and define the same connection in multiple ways, Airflow uses the following order of precedence:

 - Secrets Backend
 - Environment Manager